1. Home

 It’s also worth noting that custom-made orthotics tend to be more durable.
 Where you might buy and eventually dispose of several OTC inserts, a single set of custom orthotics may last just as long and cost roughly the same amount.

-Whether you think that custom orthotics are the right choice or you have found success with over-the-counter inserts in the past, the choice depends on your condition, first and foremost.
+Whether you think custom orthotics are the right choice or have found success with over-the-counter inserts in the past depends, first and foremost, on your condition.

 The Break-In Period